Close Alert Banner

 Environmental Cleaning – Clinical setting

-Follow your ‘terminal cleaning’ protocol for cleaning of a patient's room after discharge, transfer or discontinuation of contact and droplet precautions.
+Follow your ‘terminal cleaning’ protocol for cleaning of a patient's room after discharge, transfer or discontinuation of precautions.
 See Appendix 6 in the Best Practices for Environmental Cleaning for Prevention and Control of Infections in All Health Care Settings, 3rd Edition for a sample ‘terminal cleaning’ procedure.

 Ensure rooms have minimal equipment or supplies to help facilitate the environmental cleaning process.